HTCondor Security Resources

 All public announcements will be made Monday through Thursday between 9AM and 5PM central time.
 The announcement will be sent to the HTCondor-users and HTCondor-world mailing lists; the HTCondor team keeps a web page listing all announced vulnerabilities.

-When announcing the existence of a vulnerability, we also supply a score using CVSS 2.0.
-We may supply additional high-level details.
+When announcing the existence of a vulnerability, we will supply high-level details.
 The idea is to give just enough information so people can assess their risk and exposure, without giving away enough information to actually exploit the problem.
 These goals can be at odds with each other, and we generally tend towards being more vague if there is such a conflict.

 The binaries and source code that fix the problem will be available from the HTCondor download page when the announcement is made.